dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 [![GlusterFS pods in CNS in detail.](img/cns_diagram_pod.svg)](img/cns_diagram_pod.svg)

 *heketi* is a component that will expose an API for GlusterFS to OpenShift.
 This allows OpenShift to dynamically allocate storage from CNS in a programmatic fashion.
 See below for a visualization.
-Note that for simplicity, in our example heketi runs on the OpenShift App nodes, not on the Infra node.
+Note that for simplicity, in our lab environment heketi runs on the OpenShift App nodes, not on the Infra node.

 [![heketi pod running in CNS](img/cns_diagram_heketi.svg)](img/cns_diagram_heketi.svg)